 This workshop introduces Global Math Stories (GMS), a free resource offering real-world mathematical scenarios from diverse cultures.
 It begins with a demonstration lesson using GMS, guiding participants in exploring global connections in mathematics education.
 Participants then brainstorm classroom applications of a selected GMS, followed by a session for creating and sharing their own GMS-based lessons.
 The workshop emphasizes cultural exploration and practical mathematics, enriching traditional teaching with global narratives and collaborative learning experiences.

 Let’s use math routines and investigation to develop mathematical thinkers.
 Routines help to build mathematical agency and focus on student thinking rather than on repetition.
 Students are encouraged to support their thinking using multiple representations and analytical skills.We will examine a lesson developed from a Texas Instruments activity that will use math routines, investigation, analysis, and consolidation to put students in the driver’s seat and teachers as their facilitator in order to develop deep understanding.
-The Texas Instruments TI 84CE will be used to support learning.

 I have been a mathematics educator for over 30 years.
 I believe all students can learn and be successful when they are in a student centered environment that celebrates students achievements and mistakes.
 Students need to feel safe to take risks, collaborate with others, and to make...
 Read More →